 My impression of is that they have this idea "Equality" that functionally boils down to "equal outcomes" which sounds nice in theory but it leads them to this weird theory of "Justice" where in the morality (or "Justness") of any act or actor is largely if not entirely determined by power differential.
 This idea of "Punching up" which is is a fundamentally noble act versus "Punching down" which is a fundamentally ignoble act.

 Because the goal is equality, they feel they must simultaneously moderate "the strong" while elevating "the weak".
-Which again sounds nice in theory, and might even appear somewhat workable in a staid collegiate setting but in practice it leads to deeply perverse positions when applied outside the classroom.
+Which again sounds nice in theory, and might even appear somewhat workable in a staid collegiate setting but it leads to deeply perverse positions when applied outside the classroom.
 Positions like;

 and